-Our product candidates will require clinical testing before we are prepared to submit an NDA for regulatory approval.
-We cannot predict with any certainty if or when we might submit an NDA for regulatory approval for any of our product candidates or whether any such NDA will be approved by the FDA.
+Our product candidates will require clinical testing before we are prepared to submit an NDA, or comparable application to foreign regulatory authorities, for regulatory approval.
+We cannot predict with any certainty if or when we might submit an application for regulatory approval for any of our product candidates or whether any such application will be approved by the FDA or foreign regulatory authority.
 Human clinical trials are very expensive and difficult to design and implement, in part because they are subject to rigorous regulatory requirements.
-For instance, the FDA may not agree with our proposed endpoints for any future clinical trial of our product candidates, which may delay the commencement of our clinical trials.
+For instance, the FDA or foreign regulatory authority may not agree with our proposed endpoints for any future clinical trial of our product candidates, which may delay the commencement of our clinical trials.
 In addition, we may not succeed in developing and validating disease-relevant clinical endpoints based on insights regarding biological pathways for the diseases we are studying.
 The clinical trial process is also time consuming.
 We estimate that the successful completion of clinical trials for etripamil and any future product candidates will take several years to complete.
 Furthermore, failure can occur at any stage, and we could encounter problems that cause us to abandon or repeat clinical trials.
+For example, we recently announced that the pivotal NODE-301 trial of etripamil for PSVT did not meet its primary endpoint.
+As a result, we have submitted our protocol amendment to the FDA for the RAPID trial.